Skip to content

 Short answers, pulled from the story.

-When was Jean-Baptiste Debret born and where?
+Who was Jean-Baptiste Debret and why is he important?